abdoo8080/tutorials/install_vitis_and_vivado/install_vitis_and_vivado.md

 ![Summary page](summary.png "Hit `Install`")
 12. A window will pop up to notify you when the installation is complete.
 Hit `OK` to close the window.
 13. Xilinx Information Center will pop-up asking you to install updates.
 Ignore the updates for now and close the window.
+14. Run the following commands to install a number of necessary packages for the Vitis tools:
+    ```bash
+    cd /tools/Xilinx/Vitis/2020.2/scripts/installLibs.sh
+    sudo installLibs.sh
+    sudo apt install make
+    ```
 14. Now that Vitis and Vivado are installed, the only step left is to add the bdf files for the Ultra96v2.
 Those files contains necessary information for Vivado to target the Ultra96v2 board for hardware designs.
 Open up a terminal and run the following commands:
     ```bash
     sudo apt install git